waves_logo Docs

 In this article, the following use cases of wallet are reviewed:

-• creating a new wallet from scratch.
+• Create a new wallet from scratch

-• creating wallet using existing seed.
+• Create a wallet using existing seed

-• using existing wallet.
+• Use existing wallet

-• changing node's account.
+• Change node's wallet

-# Creating a New Wallet From Scratch
+# Create New Wallet From Scratch

-During the wallet creation the node will:
+During the wallet creation the node does the following:

-• generate random seed;
+• generates a random seed;

-• write the generated seed to STDOUT;
+• writes the generated seed to STDOUT;

-# Creating Wallet Using Existing Seed
+# Create Wallet Using Existing Seed

-• base58-encoded seed.
+• base58 encoded seed.

 • password.